 “Their support will help us spread the message across the rugby league community that men should be looking out for each other’s mental health as part of being a good mate.”

 For more information regarding the campaign visit the Time to Change website.
-Tickets are still on sale for the Red Devils return to the AJ Bell Stadium against Castleford on Friday night.
+Tickets are still on sale for the Red Devils return to the The Salford Stadium against Castleford on Friday night.
 Supporters can purchase tickets over the phone, from the club’s ticket office or online via the club’s website.
 Fans are reminded that season tickets are still valid for all Super 8s home fixtures.